 Offering some insight into Vertex, Daniela described the music as “very fast” and “hard to count”, but added that it is “a good challenge for our capable and energetic dancers”.
 Indeed, Daniela devised her choreography in close collaboration with the dancers.
 Vertex examines the dynamics of, and intention behind, movement in response to the music and to the mesmerising line drawings of renowned Royal Academy of Arts sculptor Ann Christopher.*

-I have since reviewed New English Ballet Theatre.
-In 2018, I saw the company present a commemorative double bill titled The Four Seasons / Remembrance.
+I have since reviewed New English Ballet Theatre’s commemorative double bill The Four Seasons / Remembrance.

 Georgina Butler is an editor, a dance writer and a ballet teacher.